Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 river where they exist, with frequent fordings and extended stretches

-stay within water that was not much more than knee deep.
-Unless you
+stay within water that is not much more than knee deep, though you may run into some

-do more river wading in everday life than me, though, that still
+do more river wading in everday life than me, though, it still

 treacherous going - boots and a wading staff were

 essential.
-We made it as far as Orderville Canyon, which joins the main canyon
+One popular turnaround point is at Orderville Canyon, which joins the main canyon

 close to one of the most impressive sections of Narrows.
 Orderville Canyon